robertjvt/Attribution-Relations/README.md

-# A comparison of data merging on the classification of Attribution Relations
+# An investigation on the portability of systems across Attribution Relation corpora

 Robert van Timmeren, supervised by Tommaso Caselli